Ambiorix's revolt: Aftermath

-After defeating Cotta and Sabinus, Ambiorix tried to raise a general revolt in Belgica.
-A Belgic attack on Quintus Tullius Cicero (younger brother of the orator Cicero), then stationed with a legion in the territory of the Nervii, led to a siege of the Roman camp during which Ambiorix unsuccessfully tried to repeat his earlier bluff.
-The attack ultimately failed due to the timely appearance of Caesar.
+After defeating Cotta and Sabinus, Ambiorix tried to raise a general revolt of the Belgae peoples.
+A Belgae attack on Quintus Tullius Cicero (younger brother of the orator Cicero), then stationed with a legion in the territory of the Nervii, led to a siege of the Roman camp during which Ambiorix unsuccessfully tried to repeat his earlier bluff.
+The attack ultimately failed due to the timely appearance of Caesar who dispersed the Belgae attackers.

-Titus Labienus, the commander of the Fourth legion, which was stationed in the southern Ardennes, discovered that Indutiomarus and the Treveri were rebelling as well.
+Titus Labienus, who was stationed in the southern Ardennes with his legion, discovered that Indutiomarus and the Treveri were rebelling as well.
 The Treverian leader called for aid from the Senones and Germanic tribes east of the Rhine.
-The Fourth legion withstood the siege and Indutiomarus was killed after an unsuccessful attack.
+Labienus's legion withstood the siege and Indutiomarus was killed after an unsuccessful attack.
 His relatives made their escape across the Rhine.

+Over the winter Caesar rebuilt and enlarged his army; he raised double the number of troops he had lost.
+Two new legions were recruited in Cisalpine Gaul, a new Fourteenth to replace the massacred unit and the Fifteenth.
+He requested the First legion from his fellow triumvir, his former son-in-law, Pompey.
+Caesar now had ten legions.

 Before targeting the Eburones themselves, Caesar first attacked Ambiorix's allies, forcing them to promise that they would not help the tribe who had destroyed Cotta and Sabinus.
 The Nervii were the first victims of the Roman retaliation.
 During that winter a force of four legions laid waste the fields, took a great many cattle and prisoners.
 The Menapii were then attacked by five legions to deprive Ambiorix of potential help.
 Five legions were sent because, according to Caesar, they, alone of all the tribes of Gaul, had never sent ambassadors to him to discuss terms of peace, and had ties of hospitality with Ambiorix.
 A renewed campaign of devastation finally forced them to submit, and Caesar placed his ally Commius of the Atrebates in control of them.